topos-protocol/topos/CONTRIBUTING.md

   - `script` for changes to the scripts and tools
   - `test`, `qa` or `ci` for changes to the unit tests, QA tests or CI code
   - `config` for changes to cargo, toml, crates organization

-Examples:
+  - *package name* for changes related to a particular package

+Commit message examples:

-    protocol: Fetch the samples from the double echo
-    net: Adapt the peer discovery with kademlia
-    log: Fix typo in log message
+    feat(protocol): Fetch the samples from the double echo fix(net): Adapt the peer discovery with kademlia chore(log): Fix typo in log message

+### Creating the Pull Request

+The title of the pull request should follow the [Conventional commits specification](https://www.conventionalcommits.org/en/v1.0.0/) and can define a scope as well (see section above).

 The body of the pull request should contain sufficient description of *what* the patch does, and even more importantly, *why*, with justification and reasoning.